 For three years, Sarah enjoyed teaching 7th–12th grade literature and writing courses at Bloomfield Christian School in Detroit, MI.
 There she also coordinated the school Speech Meet, taught research for Senior Thesis and served as an advisor for the literary club, the Samuel Johnson Society.
 During this time, Sarah completed a masters in classical Christian studies at New Saint Andrews College.

-In 2019, Sarah and her husband moved to St. Andrews, Scotland so he could complete a 1 year Masters in Theology and the Arts.
-They now live in Cambridge, England, where Clinton is completing research for a PhD in Divinity.
-In her spare time, Sarah enjoys riding her bike through the narrow, winding streets of Cambridge, knitting, and reading and discussing formal poetry with her husband on their podcast “Poetry for the People.
+In 2019, Sarah and her husband moved to St. Andrews, Scotland, so he could complete a masters in theology and the arts.
+They now live in Cambridge, England, where Clinton is completing research for a doctorate in divinity.
+In her spare time, Sarah enjoys riding her bike through the narrow, winding streets of Cambridge, knitting, reading and discussing formal poetry with her husband on their podcast Poetry for the People.

 The best compliment that I have received from a student is simple: ‘I know you don’t just care about our grades or our performance in your class.
 You care about our lives and our walk with the Lord above all else.’